Eid holiday in UAE: Enjoy greenery, waterfalls in Saudi, Oman from Dh1,099

 “We also have Eid Al Adha break coming up.
 Residents have already started booking tickets to spend three days in the wonderland of the Middle East,” added the operator.

 A few industry executives said a few factors are influencing the growing interest in these regions.
-“These destinations are considered ideal as people can take road trips and also travel by flight and can be completed in three days.
-A few residents cannot take longer leaves from their office, so they prefer Salalah,” said Meenu.
+“These destinations are considered ideal as people can take road trips and also travel by flight.
+Their trip can be completed in three days – a few residents cannot take longer leaves from their office, so they prefer Salalah,” said Meenu.

-“The expenditure of the trip is also a factor to be considered.
-A trip to Europe may cost between Dh 4,000 going all the way up to Dh 12,000.
-However, a trip to Abha or Salalah for three days is priced at Dh 1,100 to Dh2,500 depending on the mode of transportation and accommodation,” said Meenu.
+“The expense of the trip is also a factor to be considered.
+A trip to Europe may cost between Dh4,000 going all the way up to Dh12,000.
+However, a trip to Abha or Salalah for three days is priced from Dh1,100 up to Dh2,500 depending on the mode of transportation and accommodation,” said Meenu.

 ALSO READ: